-- 5.2 Consideration was given to the private sector assembling the site and carrying out the infrastructure works, but it was concluded that this would be uncertain and time consuming, not least because the private sector would not have access to compulsory purchase powers and would potentially run into legal problems with state aid rules over the public funding of infrastructure works.
-Accordingly, although in the long term the ultimate benefit in terms of delivering jobs to the area would be the same (see section 6 below) allowing the private sector to assemble the site and package it for the market would be likely to take around two years longer, thereby taking longer to deliver the ultimate annual benefit of increased £24.5m GVA to the local economy6. - 5.3 The Council is seeking to exercise its powers of compulsory purchase as a last resort and contends that there is a compelling case in the public interest to ensure that title to the Order Land can be obtained to enable the extension to be put in place as soon as possible.
-This is all the more important because the current site operates at capacity and acts as a significant constraint on much needed economic growth.
+- 5.1 The Council's purpose in seeking to acquire the Order Land is to enable the construction of Phase 2 of the Lomeshaye Industrial Estate extension.
+This would build upon the Phase 1 extension to the south, which was the subject of the Phase 1 Order and together this would further enable delivery of the Strategic Employment Site as envisaged in Policy WRK3 of the Core Strategy (see paragraph 7.21 below). - 5.2 Consideration was given to the private sector assembling the site and carrying out the infrastructure works, but it was concluded that this would be uncertain and time consuming, not least because the private sector would not have access to compulsory purchase powers and would potentially run into legal problems with state aid rules over the public funding of infrastructure works.
+Accordingly, although in the long term the ultimate benefit in terms of delivering jobs to the area would be the same (see section 6 below) allowing the private sector to assemble the site and package it for the market would be likely to take around two years longer, thereby taking longer to deliver the ultimate annual benefit of increased £49m GVA to the local economy.6 - 5.3 The Council is seeking to exercise its powers of compulsory purchase as a last resort and contends that there is a compelling case in the public interest to promote the Order.
+This would allow title to be obtained to the Order Land in a timely manner, thereby facilitating the Phase 2 extension which needs to be delivered promptly to meet funding conditions of the LEP monies (see section 12 below).
+Whilst justified on its own merits (see sections 7-9 below) it is anticipated that Phase 2 would also consolidate benefits arising from any Phase 1 extension to the south and would deliver on the allocation of the site as a Strategic Employment Site in Policy WRK3 of the Core Strategy, bringing a potential benefit of around 1400-1500 safeguarded or new FTE jobs, over both phases.
+These expansion proposals are perhaps all the more important because it is likely that Phase 1 units will be occupied quite quickly and the current site operates at capacity and acts as a significant constraint on much needed economic growth.